 4. Lesson: Don’t limit yourself– life is what you think will happen combined with what could happen.
 And “could” covers a lot of territory.

 Life is what you think WILL happen combined what COULD happen: Do you know the Tee Wanz’s (real name Michael Wansley) story?
 He’s the man with the smoky pipes on “Thrift Shop.”
 Tee has been singing all his life but his music never materialized into a career.
 He was a 50-ish Microsoft employee he got a call to lend his voice to a song, same thing he had done countless times before and stayed largely anonymous.
 But there was something different this time– the song was “Thrift Shop” and unlike many artists, Macklemore not only gave Tee credit, they brought him on tour– something he told me artists pretty much never do.
 Tee might have imagined himself working at Microsoft for the rest of his life.
 Now he’s on tour with the biggest thing in music and can look forward to an amazing career with his own music.

 5. Lesson: Just because things have been done a certain way doesn’t mean it makes any sense or that it’s the right thing to do.

 If “The Rules” don’t work for you, They Aren’t Your Rules: I didn’t know much about how the music industry operates but what I understand is that the traditional model is the label.
 You get with a label and they get you exposure.
-To quote Macklemore in his interview with Correspondent Neal Karlinsky on ABC’s Nightline (aka my husband), “A label is a glorified loan; they’re just – with horrible interest rates.”
+To quote Macklemore in his interview with Correspondent Neal Karlinsky on ABC’s Nightline (aka my husband), “A label is one of those glorified Gday Loans; they’re just – with horrible interest rates.”
 Haggerty and Lewis decided that wasn’t going to work for them.
 So they decided hire an agent solely to help them get on the radio.
 And that worked out pretty well for them!